n4nidhinchandran/songbird/readme.md

 You should have installed blackfire from the previous section.

-To make using Blackfire easy, install the [google chrome companion extension](https://blackfire.io/docs/integrations/chrome).
+To make use of Blackfire is easy, install the [google chrome companion extension](https://blackfire.io/docs/integrations/chrome).

 Once done, you should see a new blackfire icon on the top right of google chrome.
 Let us load the user management page: